iStokee/posh-flattener/README.md

 # Flatten Code Repository

-`Flatten-CodeRepo.ps1` is a PowerShell utility that flattens the source code of a repository into a single text file, and optionally generates a tree-style map of the folder structure.
+`posh-flattener` is a PowerShell utility that flattens the source code of a repository into a single text file, and optionally generates a tree-style map of the folder structure.
 It’s designed for tasks like code reviews, AI ingestion, or archiving, where having all relevant source in one file is useful.

 ## Features